The Terro-human History Project

 Please support Piper content at Zarthani.net |

-©1999 - 2022 by Zarthani.net.
+©1999 - 2024 by Zarthani.net.
 The contents of this Web site are for personal, non-commercial use only.
-Any use of copyrighted material or trademarks anywhere on this site and its files should not be viewed as a challenge to those copyrights or trademarks.
-In addition, any material displayed on or served by this site cannot be republished or distributed without explicit consent from Zarthani.net.
+Any use of copyrighted material or trademarks anywhere on this site and its files is not intended to be — and should not be viewed as — a challenge to those copyrights or trademarks.
+In addition, any material displayed on or served by this site should not be republished or distributed without explicit consent from Zarthani.net.